raspberrypilearning/comic-character/en/step_2.md

 --- collapse ---

 ---
-title: What is a function and how are they used in Javascript?
+title: What is a function and how are they used in JavaScript?
 ---